You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 Standard in-page popups appear as an overlay on top of your webpage rather than a separate browser window.
 They’re great for delivering promotional messages, as well as collecting information like a customer’s name, phone number, and email address.

 Sidemessages appear on the left or right side of a webpage.
-They aren’t quite as prominent as standard popups, because they don’t interrupt your visitors’ shopping experience.
+They aren’t quite as prominent as standard pop-ups, because they don’t interrupt your visitors’ shopping experience.

-Sticky bars are used to inform visitors about sales, promotions, and free shipping offers.
-They appear as a small banner across the top of your webpage.
 They remain in view even when your visitor scrolls down the page.
 That helps grab your visitor’s attention and deliver your message without annoying them or stopping their browsing experience.

 Fullscreen messages are popups that cover your visitors’ entire screen, which means these popup types are impossible to miss.
-When you have important messages that you absolutely need your customers to see, fullscreen popups are the way to go.
+When you have important messages that you absolutely need your customers to see, fullscreen pop-ups are the way to go.

-Gamification popups bring a sense of fun to your popups by encouraging visitors to “play.”
-This type of popup features an interactive game like a Lucky Wheel or Scratch Card that gives shoppers a chance to win a discount.
+This type of popup features an interactive game like a lucky wheel or scratch card that gives shoppers a chance to win a discount.
 Visitors need to enter their email addresses to play.

 There are many triggering options out there.
 Every popup requires (at least) one trigger to be displayed.
 Otherwise, it won’t “know” when to “pop” up.